ErpNetDocs/tech/modules/logistics/inventory/store-orders/store-orders-concepts/store-orders-planning-and-due-dates.md

 - Planned completion date = 2020/10/05
 - Due date = 2020/10/08

-It would mean that we *plan* to execute the order from 1th October to 5th October but the due date allows us a three days delay.
+It would mean that we plan to execute the order from 1th October to 5th October but the due date allows us a three days delay.
 This could happen if the execution plan is scheduled for this period (1th-5th October) because of purchase or production orders (because of resource optimisation, for example) but the due date is defined by another module (for example - by the delivery date to the customer).

 Thus, the planned release date and planned completion date are used because of the production and procurement plan while the Due date is because of other modules which generate Store orders and it is used for control of the deadline.
-Planned release date is essential for the **[available to promise](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html?q=available%20to%20promise)** calculation and the **[projected available balance](https://docs.erp.net/tech/modules/logistics/planning/projected-available-balance.html?q=projected%20available%20balance)**.
+Planned release date is essential for the [available to promise](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html?q=available%20to%20promise) calculation and the [projected available balance](https://docs.erp.net/tech/modules/logistics/planning/projected-available-balance.html?q=projected%20available%20balance).
 Thus, by the planning dates the user is able to define more precisely the information about when a specified quantity of a product is expected to be produced or delivered.

 For example, if a delivery of a large quantity of a product is expected but the delivery would be executed partially and not at once  - several deliveries, so separated store orders could be created and each store order would define the different periods for each delivery stage.
 The advantage in this case is that the users would have more detailed information on when exactly the products are expected to be placed in the store.
 If we create one store order and the planned release date is the start of the first delivery, then the users would know that the whole quantity would be available at the first stage of the delivery.